fcontino/RCMcrevices/README.md

     |_radius of the combustion chamber (m)
     |_temperature at the beginning of compression (K)
     |_Stroke (m), if the stroke is obtained from the position vector, then indicate 0
 Output: The ratio between the volume of the crevices and the volume needed to absorb the boundary layer.
-The ratio should be bigger than 1 for the crevices to be effective
+The ratio should be bigger than 1 for the crevices to be effective.

 Details of the implementation are provided in the following article:
-N. Bourgeois, H. Jeanmart, G. Winckelmans, O. Lamberts, F. Contino How to ensure the interpretability of experimental data in Rapid Compression Machines?
+N. Bourgeois, H. Jeanmart, G. Winckelmans, O. Lamberts, F. Contino

+How to ensure the interpretability of experimental data in Rapid Compression Machines?
 A method to validate piston crevice designs
 Combustion and Flame, 2018

-Contributors to this script:
-N. Bourgeois, M. Pochet, F. Contino
+Contributors to this script: N. Bourgeois, M. Pochet, F. Contino